alionnet/step_entity_tree_displayer/README.md

 # StepEntityTreeDisplayer by Antonin Lionnet
-Parses a STEP-encoded file and display recursively all entities and entities that they reference on the standard output.
+Parses a STEP-encoded file and recursively displays all entities and entities that they reference on the standard output.
 It doesn't care about the EXPRESS Schema that is explictly or implicitly used, as it just requires for the file to follow STEP standard.
 Analyzed files should be encoded in STEP, and more precisely standard ISO-10303-21.

 This is thought as a small help to people who start working with STEP files and need a more global picture of the structure of a given file, since it can be hard to picture the global structure when looking at the raw file.